My First Launch: A $10,541.85 Story

-Two months ago, I launched my first membership site: The Get Noticed!™ Theme Unlocked.
-With a 9-day registration period, the launch generated $10,541.85 in total sales.
+I launched my first video course, the Get Noticed!™ Theme Unlocked.
+With a 9-day registration period; the launch generated $10,541.85 in total sales.

 Before the launch, I set a $10,000 sales goal.
 It's incredible to see how close we came to that mark.